hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 See my design suggestions [here][2] (anyone with the link can edit).

-To edit the text below and to put it into final deliverable format, please copy-paste the below into Google Doc.
+My review is shaping up below.
+To edit or to put it into final deliverable format, please copy-paste the below into Google Doc.